Forget the ‘Gay Gene,’ Because Science Has Another Explanation for Homosexuality

 Did you know about epigenetics and the possibility of nature ‘turning on the gay gene’?
 We definitely never want our gay gene shut off.

 EDITOR’S NOTE: In his TED Talk, O’Keefe mentions that scientific research has predominantly focused on gay men, but he assumes that some of these findings also apply to lesbian women.
-He doesn’t mention bisexuals (as research has largely ignored them too), but it’s possible that parts of his theory could apply to them too.
+He doesn’t mention bisexuals (as research has largely ignored them too), but it’s possible that parts of his theory could apply to them as well.